skycoin/hardware-wallet-go/CLI.md

      deviceWipe                     Ask the device to wipe clean all the configuration it contains. deviceBackup                   Ask the device to perform the seed backup procedure. deviceGetVersion               Ask firmware version.
-     emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorGenerateMnemonic       Ask the device to generate a mnemonic and configure itself with it. emulatorAddressGen             Generate skycoin addresses using an emulated device. emulatorSignMessage            Ask the emulated device to sign a message using the secret key at given index.
+     deviceRecovery                 Ask the device to perform the seed recovery procedure. emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorFeatures               Ask the emulator Features.
+     emulatorGenerateMnemonic       Ask the device to generate a mnemonic and configure itself with it. emulatorAddressGen             Generate skycoin addresses using an emulated device. emulatorSignMessage            Ask the emulated device to sign a message using the secret key at given index.